 Run a 2026 Monte Carlo simulation to verify if your $LTV outweighs $CAC for this specific business model.

-Asset Description: A Make.com blueprint to synchronize user and device security posture data between Okta and Duo for automated access policy enforcement.
+Asset Description: A Make.com blueprint to monitor Okta and Duo authentication events, flagging suspicious activities for review.

 Why this blueprint succeeds where traditional "Generic Advice" fails: